Senate passes bill to avert shutdown, extend $14 billion in Ukraine aid

 But Democrats quickly objected to Scott’s request, which they said would delay humanitarian assistance and threaten a government shutdown.
 An incensed Sen. Jon Tester (D-Mont.) even took to the floor to blast the move as “really, really, really a bad idea,” warning that the consequences of Scott’s actions could imperil some operations at the Pentagon.

-“The bottom line is, if you wanna help the Ukrainian people out,” Tester said, “then pass the omnibus bill that’s in front of us.”
+“The bottom line is if you want to help the Ukrainian people out,” Tester said, “then pass the omnibus bill that’s in front of us.”